 SAME Kittyhawk Science Fair Winners Attend April Luncheon and Present Award-Winning Projects:

 A team of Kittyhawk Post members selected two science fair projects for Post awards.
-The winners were chosen for having the best engineering and environmental projects at West District Science Day, held at Central State University on 22 March.
-Tom Kolber, Drew Titone, and Ken Stegall made up the team of judges from the Post who selected the winners.
-Check out K-12 Outreach for more information.
+The winners were chosen for having the best engineering and environmental projects at West District Science Day, held at Central State University on 18 March.
+A team of judges from the Post selected the winners, both students at Carroll High School.
+Check out the April Lunch Recap for more information and pictures.